alokgaurav04/DA6401_Assignment_2/README.md

 Github Report Link - https://github.com/alokgaurav04/DA6401_Assignment_2

-#PART - A : Training from scratch
+# PART - A : Training from scratch

-   #Question - 1 :
+   # Assignment_2_Part_A.ipynb"

-    Code for CNN is provided in github with the name "Assignment_Part_A.ipynb"
+    Code for CNN is provided in github with the name "Assignment_2_Part_A.ipynb"

     # I used google colab for training using GPU and uploaded the iNaturalist.zip file to google drive , hence I need to mount the drive first
     from google.colab import drive